rubyonracetracks/tutorial-rails-rubymn2/03-07-sponsor_logo_show.md

 ## Adding the Picture Uploader
 * Enter the command "rails generate uploader Picture".
+* In the file app/uploaders/picture_uploader.rb, add the line "#" immediately before the line "class PictureUploader < CarrierWave::Uploader::Base".
-* Replace the contents of the app/uploaders/picture_uploader.rb file with the following:
+* In the file app/uploaders/picture_uploader.rb, replace everything between the line "class PictureUploader < CarrierWave::Uploader::Base" and the last "end" statement with the following:
 ```
-#
-class PictureUploader < CarrierWave::Uploader::Base
   # Include RMagick or MiniMagick support:
   # include CarrierWave::RMagick
   include CarrierWave::MiniMagick